Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Introduction

-In this work, we introduce a training-free approach to handle this misalignment between the text and image condition for a wider range of controllable image generation needs.
-Our method, called ``Decompose and Realign'', treats the entire text as a unified condition, and each extra condition corresponds to a different subset of words in the text.
-The ``Decompose'' phase involves separating the conditions based on pair relationships.
-During each timestep of the diffusion generation process, rather than inputting all conditions together into the denoising network, we calculate the model output for each condition pair separately, termed the ``individual score''.
+In this work, we introduce a training-free approach to address the misalignment between text and image conditions for a broader range of controllable image generation needs.
+We propose the \textbf{Text-Anchored Score Composition (TASC)}, which treats the entire text as a unified condition, with each additional condition corresponding to a different subset of words in the text.
+Firstly, our score composition formula separates conditions based on pair relationships by leveraging the fine-grained needs of users.
+During each timestep of the diffusion generation process, rather than inputting all conditions together into the denoising network, we calculate the model output for each condition pair separately, termed the ``individual score.''
 Conversely, the ``unified score'' is computed using the entire text input as a single condition.
-This process ensures that the impact of conditions remains unaffected by the dominance of other conditions.

-Nevertheless, the ``Decompose'' phase introduces a problem.
-At each step of diffusion, the calculation of individual scores and the unified score are independent, causing potential conflicts between the unified score and individual scores.
-Therefore, we propose the ``Realign'' phase, which aims at resolving the conflict between the unified score and individual scores.
-We realign the attention values of the unified score with those of the individual score, obtaining a modified unified score.
-The modified unified score from the ``Realign'' phase is combined with individual scores and used for diffusion sampling to produce the final output.
+This process ensures that the impact of each condition remains unaffected by the dominance of other conditions.
+Nevertheless, the computation process of these scores can be further optimized.
+We observed that at each step of diffusion, the calculations for individual scores and the unified score are independent, potentially leading to conflicts between the unified and individual scores.
+To address this, we propose an attention alignment operation, aimed at resolving the conflict between the unified and individual scores.
+This operation realigns the attention values of the unified score with those of the individual scores, resulting in a modified unified score.
+This modified unified score is then combined with the individual scores and used for diffusion sampling to produce the final output.

-Our ``Decompose and Realign'' method offers a versatile and comprehensive solution for controllable image generation, addressing various needs while reducing potential conflicts and overlaps between conditions as shown in Figure~\ref{fig-teaser}.
+Our Text-Anchored Score Composition (TASC) offers a versatile and comprehensive solution for controllable image generation, addressing various needs while reducing potential conflicts and overlaps between conditions as shown in Figure~\ref{fig-teaser}.
 In conclusion, our contributions can be summarized as follows: \begin{itemize} \item We aim at enabling more flexible controllable generation when provided with partially aligned conditions, which is significantly different from the conventional need for perfectly aligned conditions in previous works.